amandamxavier/repo-template/README.md

 Feel free to open an issue if you find a bug or have a suggestion, so we can discuss the best way to improve or fix it.

+## 👋 Contributing

+You're always welcome to contribute to this project, just create your pull request, and wait for the review.

 ## 📎 Links

 List here sources or content relevant to the project or its creation.